 6. National Museum

 The wonderful National Museum is the largest art museum in Sweden.
 I love the 19th-century building itself that looks like one of the Renaissance palaces of Florence and Venice.
-The museum has undergone extensive renovation lately and just opened after 5 years but from what I can glean, not everyone is too thrilled with the layout.
-Anyway, the museum’s vast collection of paintings and sculptures from the late Middle Ages to the early 20th century is pretty impressive.
+The museum’s vast collection of paintings and sculptures from the late Middle Ages to the early 20th century is pretty impressive.
 Scandinavia’s largest collection of porcelain can be found inside the museum.

 Stockholm is home to approximately 100 museums whose remarkable collections cover every conceivable subject and interest.
 It is thus one of the most densely packed museum-cities in the world and the museums are visited by millions of people every year.